jerome-t/netmiko-scp-multi-thread-upload/README.md

 If you have a large number of network devices and need to upload a big file, like a new OS or similar, to all these devices, it can be very time-consuming.
 This script takes care of everything.

-Supported devices are: Cisco IOS/IOS-XE/IOS-XR/NX-OS, Arista EOS, and Juniper JunOS.
+Supported devices are: Cisco IOS*/IOS-XE/IOS-XR/NX-OS, Arista EOS, and Juniper JunOS.

+Remark: on Cisco IOS, only ascii files are supported.
+Modern Cisco OS (XE, XR, NXOS) are not affected.

 ## Installation